The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: L² -independence and the L² -Hall property

 \begin{defn} Given a monomorphism $f\po H \longhookrightarrow G$, we will say that $f$ is {\it $\Dg$-injective} if $f(H)$ is $\Dg$-independent in $G$ (or {\it $L^2$-injective} when $K=\C).$ \end{defn}

 By \cite[Proposition 4.2]{Jai22}, $H$ is $\Dg$-independent in $G$ if and only if the co-restriction map $H_1(H;\Dg) \lrar H_1(G;\Dg)$ is injective.
-So \cref{def:L2indep} is the natural generalisation of Antol\'in--Jaikin-Zapirain's definition of $L^2$-independence \cite[Section 4]{Jai22} for other division rings $\Dg$.
+So \cref{def:L2indep} is the natural generalisation of Antolín--Jaikin-Zapirain's definition of $L^2$-independence \cite[Section 4]{Jai22} for other division rings $\Dg$.
 Working in this greater generality will uniformly include various cases of interest while adding no technical difficulty.

 The augmentation ideal corresponding to a subgroup captures a lot of structure of the subgroup and hence \cref{prop:L2indep2} provides a useful reformulation of the notion of $\Dg$-independence.

 \begin{prop}[{\cite[Corollary 4.3]{Jai22}}] Let $H\leq U\leq G$ be finitely generated subgroups and suppose that $\bG_2(G)=0$.
 Then $H$ is $\Dg$-independent in $U$ if and only if $\bG_1(I_U^G/I_H^G)=0$. \end{prop}